 People understand.
 There’s no need to beat yourself up over it.
 Just pause.
 Take a moment.
 Breathe deeply and gather yourself.
 Then move on when you’re good and ready.

-7. And if Speaking is Just Too Much to For You Handle?
+What if Speaking is Just Too Much to For You Handle?

 Speaking in public can be traumatic at the best of times.
 Speaking at their father’s funeral where emotions are running high leaves some people totally incapable of saying what they would like to say.